sapiens/SqlFu/README.markdown

 It's important to understand that SqlFu is **NOT** a (light) ORM.
 While an ORM abstracts sql and gives us the illusion of working with a 'object database', SqlFu maps data from a query result to a POCO and provides helpers which use POCOs as a data source.
 Simply put, an object in SqlFu is a data _source_ or _destination_.
 There are no relational table to object and back mappings that magically generate sql.

 The strongly typed helpers or sql builders are just that: a specialised string builder which uses expressions, there is no Linq involved.
 In SqlFu we think Sql but we write it mostly in C#.
-Think of SqlFu as a powerful facade for Ado.Net.
+Think of SqlFu as a **powerful facade for Ado.Net**.

 Usually we use a POCO (a defined or anonymous type) to represent a table or a view.
 SqlFu helpers are flexible enough for most one table queries, but if you need to join tables, you should either write the sql as string (not really recommended) or create a db view (recommended) or a stored procedure.